Getting customers to that site is the next, often trickier, step.

 Whilst stuffing keywords into your domain name was perhaps a solid SEO strategy back in 1998, it is certainly not best practice nowadays.

-Each category and the following slug (see permalinks above) needs to reflect what the page is about and organise your site logically.
+Every website should have a logical structure, and clear flow.
+Alongside this, each category and the following slug (see permalinks above) needs to reflect what the page is about.
 Creating readable, concise and descriptive categories will suit Google as well as your potential customers.

 For a particular group of pages, such as your blog, it is better to add these sections of your website into categories, for example: